aed3/poke-sim/DESIGN_SPEC.md

   - Only min damage for one or both sides
 - Percent chance to consider an event always occurring (default: 90%)
 - Percent chance to consider an event never occurring (default: 10%)
-- Lower limit on returned branches' percent chance of occuring (default: 0%)
+- A lower limit on returned branches' percent chance of occurring (default: 0%)
 - Whether to return one [scenario](#battle-scenario), chosen at random
 #### Pseudo Code
 ```